 - What were some key items that you noticed during this time?

 - In what ways did our use of certain terms and language change throughout this Planning Path?

 - What about this process was useful to you?

-- Knowing this team as well as you do on a scale of 0 – 10 with 0-being “Not at all” and 10-being “Absolutely” where would you say the team is in the likelihood of completing this goal on time within Quality Standards?
+- Knowing this team and you do on a scale of 0 – 10 with 0-being “Not at all” and 10-being “Absolutely,” where would you say the team is in the likelihood of completing this goal on time within Quality Standards?

 - What did you see in the team during this process that made you score them where you did, as opposed to a lower number?

 - What would be different about the team if they were 1 point higher on the same scale?

 - How would you know that the team was 1 point higher on the same scale?